GetUSB.info Logo

 USB WiFi Smart Adapter – But Why?

-Given USB is everywhere, this guy gives you the ability to control the on and off power of a USB powered device.
+Given USB is everywhere, this gadget gives you the ability to control the on-and-off power of a USB-powered device.
+On paper, that sounds useful, especially as more accessories, lights, fans, and gadgets rely on USB for power instead of traditional wall adapters.

-I think for most people, there is no real difference between a WiFi outlet and the WiFi USB adapter.
-The only difference would be if you want to control the power of a USB gadget which is being powered from your computer.
-If it’s anything else, as for the power source, it will be a wall outlet.
+I think for most people, there is no real difference between a WiFi wall outlet and a WiFi USB adapter.
+The only meaningful distinction is when you want to control the power of a USB gadget that is being powered directly from your computer.
+In every other scenario, the power source is still a wall outlet, so a standard smart plug tends to be more flexible.

 Can you plug in your Alexa via USB?
 No. Can you plug in your Google Home via USB?
-No. Can you plug in your lamps in our family room or living room via USB?
-No. Can you plug in your bluetooth speaker to charge vai USB?
-Yes, but who cares about controlling the power of that?
+No. Can you plug in your lamps in the family room or living room via USB?
+No. Can you plug in your Bluetooth speaker to charge via USB?
+Yes, but who really cares about controlling the power to that?
 Can you plug in your phone via USB to charge it?
-Yes, but who cares, you want that thing to charge to it’s full capacity anyway.
+Yes, but again, most people want it to charge to full capacity anyway.
 Oh wait, unless you are a super nerd, like these guys (read the comments section).

-For the $6.50 that Sonoff is planning to charge you, I would put my money towards a more usable product, like the Smart Life WiFi outlets.
+For the $6.50 that Sonoff is planning to charge, I’d personally put my money toward a more usable product, like the Smart Life WiFi outlets.
+They work with a wider range of household devices and don’t limit you to USB-only power scenarios.

 Copyright